vix993/vix993/README.md

 ### Hello Universe!

 My name is Victor, I'm Brazilian and I lived in the UK most of my life.
-I am a Full Stack Software Engineer with four years of experience developing SaaS products in start up environments.
+I am an experienced Full Stack Software Engineer, developing SaaS products in start up environments.

-I like to define myself as a creative person, with a connection to the arts and I am motivated to provide robust software solutions.
+I like to define myself as a creative person and I am motivated to provide robust software solutions.

 I am also an actor, musician, performer and poet, publishing my content under [Desvious Order](https://open.spotify.com/artist/03Ka7Eewewpe6Kw5lRmXbv).